Lifetime-Aware Design for Item-Level Intelligence at the Extreme Edge: FlexiBits FlexiFlow Extended Characterization and Analysis

 \textbf{Performance.} Table~\ref{tab:flexibits-task-timing} shows \textsc{FlexiBits}' ability to complete \textsc{FlexiBench} workloads at the task frequencies specified in Table~\ref{tab:flexibench-overview}.
 From this, we see that seven workloads can be currently deployed using SERV, QERV, or HERV.
 Three workloads (gesture recognition, arrhythmia detection, tree tracking) are not feasible today (marked in red) since their \textsc{FlexiBits}' runtimes are orders of magnitude larger than tolerable by the application.
 Cycle-accurate simulation results for all workloads across all \textsc{FlexiBits} cores are shown in Figure~\ref{fig:flexibits-cycles}.
 Each workload was simulated on 20 random data points (for workloads with less than 20 data points, we performed simulation on the entire test set) and performance was averaged across them.
 Reported runtimes assume a core frequency of 10 kHz, a minimum viable frequency necessary to enable many ILI applications~\cite{flexicores, risps}.
 Due to its extremely high runtime, the Tree Tracking workload was not simulated using cycle-level simulation.
 For this workload, we utilized instruction-level simulation to estimate the runtime of the workload on SERV, QERV, and HERV.
 Overall, we find that QERV and HERV provide 3.15$\times$ and 4.93$\times$ geomean speedups\footnote{Notably, the harmonic mean speedups~\cite{eeckhout2024rip} align with the geomean speedups at 3.15$\times$ and 4.93$\times$ for ETS, and 3.15$\times$ and 4.92$\times$ for EWS.} over SERV respectively (Figure~\ref{fig:flexibits-scaling}).
 While these speedups are sizable, they are still insufficient for meeting \textsc{FlexiBench} application requirements that are not met with SERV's baseline performance.
 This implies that higher performance processors will be required to realize the more advanced applications of \textsc{FlexiBench}.
 Alternatively, in cases where learned algorithms are used, an opportunity exists to explore other software implementations to help enable the application.
 This hardware-software co-design is explored for food spoilage detection in Section~\ref{sec:case_study_1}.

 \textbf{Power \& Area.} Figure~\ref{fig:flexibits-scaling} summarizes the power and area scaling trends across the \textsc{FlexiBits} suite.
 Power consumption increases 1.19$\times$ for QERV and 1.41$\times$ for HERV when compared to SERV's design.
 Additionally, we find that QERV and HERV are 1.26$\times$ and 1.54$\times$ larger than SERV respectively.
 Note that these numbers compare the datapath logic and microarchitecture but exclude the register file as the RF is implemented with SRAM for area considerations.
+Exact area and power numbers for the \textsc{FlexiBits} processors are in Table~\ref{tab:flexibits-area-power}.